Chris Cournoyer: Lieutenant Governor of Iowa (2025–present)

 On December 16, 2024, Kim Reynolds announced her nomination of Cournoyer to be the next lieutenant governor of Iowa and was sworn in by Chief Justice Susan Christensen later that day.

 2026 Iowa State Auditor race

 On April 28, 2025, Cournoyer filed paperwork to run for Iowa State Auditor in the 2026 election.
 Governor Reynolds endorsed her.
-She had helped Governor Reynolds, while in the Iowa Senate, to reduce the executive-level cabinet agencies from 37 to 16.
+Cournoyer defeated Abigail Maas in the Republican primary and advanced to the November general election where she will face the Democratic nominee Taylor Wettach.

 Personal life

 She married Kurt Cournoyer in 1997 and divorced in 2021.
-They have 4 children, 2 being twins.
+They share four children, including a set of twins.
 She lives in LeClaire.
+There is a scholarship named in her honor at Pleasant Valley School District, where she was a board member, named Lieutenant Governor Christine Gearhart Cournoyer "Unlocking Potential" Scholarship.